-How to Get to Rio Dulce
+How to Get to Finca el Paraiso

-Simply hop in a microbus (Q15 / $2.05 ) at the intersection of the main highway and the street with Hotel Yair.
+Getting to Finca el Paraiso waterfall is easy from Rio Dulce town.
+Simply hop in a microbus (Q20 / $2.62 ) at the intersection of the main highway and the street with Hotel Yair.

 Ask to get off at Finca el Paraiso, and catch a return microbus across the street from the entrance.

-The entrance fee at Finca el Paraiso is Q10/ $1.40.
+The Finca el Paraiso entrance fee is Q15/ $2.

 Stop the microbus a couple hundred meters before arriving at Finca el Paraiso.
 Walk behind the houses, and cross the shallow stream once you are 100 meters from the road.
 We saw a few locals coming through this way.

+Finca el Paraiso waterfall is roughly 500 meters from the road.
 Follow the path along the stream until you reach a staircase leading down to one of the most unique waterfalls in Guatemala.

-The stream is deep, cold, and perfect for swimming on a hot day – just like the naturals pools at Semuc Champey…
+The stream is deep, cold, and perfect for swimming on a hot day – just like the naturals pools at Semuc Champey.

 Semuc Champey Without A Tour